JiwonYeom/TIL/PHP/symfony-review-1.md

 * Debugging
 It said debugging toolbar should show up, but I haven't seen it yet :( I think I might have set up something wrong, and trying to figure this out.
+**update!**
+==> I found this out.
+My website seems like it's on a production mode instead of development mode.
+I accessed app_dev.php by explicitly using its url, and the bar showed up.
+I think this is because of my web server setting, which is not the built-in php server.
+I'll have to check up a bit more.

 * Dev & Prod
 I think Symfony divides these two quite strictly.
 I'm still trying to find out the exact mechanism, but there are two files -`app.php` and `app_dev.php`.
 While I was setting up `nginx.conf`, it also separated these two environments, which is good.
 But I should take more in-depth look to see exact settings and usages.